FraneCaleta/Movie-Store/README.md

 Application about managing a movie store and renting movies to customers using ASP.NET MVC and code first databases.

-This project was made for a subject at college called "Programming network applications".
+This project was made for a subject at university called "Programming network applications".